jking702/RadiationSimulator/README.md

-# RadiationSimulator
+# Radiation Simulator

-An idea that began with trying to figure out how my tutors code worked, and turned into something else
+An idea that began with trying to figure out how my tutors code worked, and turned into something else.